-An abundant gathering of things, woolly and otherwise, shared generously by Patti Smith on the eve of her 45th birthday.
-Smith is a musician, artist, poet, and cultural figure almost as impossible to describe as this collection, Woolgathering.
+An abundant gathering of things, woolly and otherwise, shared generously by Patti Smith (born December 30, 1946) on the eve of her 45th birthday.
+Smith is a musician, artist, poet, and cultural figure almost as impossible to describe as this collection, Woolgathering.1

-Agatha Christie once compared the incisive daydreams of Miss Marple, to a process of “gathering wool.”
-What a great phrase.
+Agatha Christie once compared the incisive daydreams of Miss Marple to a process of “gathering wool.”
+What a tremendous phrase.2

 Smith means it figuratively and literally.
-She bundles thoughts, pilling them into a cluster until they become grande and inseparable.
-She creates something from nothing.
+She bundles thoughts, piling them into a cluster until they become grande and inseparable.
+She creates something from nothing (the touch theme flows throughout).

 I truly loved my family and our home, yet that spring I experienced a terrible and inexpressible melancholy, I would sit for hours, when my chores were done and the children at school, beneath the willows, lost in thought.
 That was the atmosphere of my life as I began to compose Woolgathering.